inmaugarc/DataScienceCapstone/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-Thanks to Udacity for creating a real bit data project with practical application in several businesses.
+Acknowledgements and thanks to Udacity for creating a real big data project with practical application in several digital businesses.

 <!-- MARKDOWN LINKS & IMAGES -->